hampusvh/custom-themes/README.md

-# 🎨 Custom Theme Project
+# 🎨 🖌️ Custom Theme

-A personal project for designing a custom Visual Studio Code syntax theme from scratch.
+This is a project for creating a custom Visual Studio Code theme from scratch.